Call us for a free quote at 800-937-8398

-Bark scorpion - a small yellowish scorpion found on trees and in states like Southern California and New Mexico, but most plentiful in Arizona.
+Bark scorpion - a small yellowish scorpion found on trees and in areas like Southern California and New Mexico, but most plentiful in Arizona.
 The bark scorpion is the most venomous in North America and its venom is considered potentially very dangerous to humans.

 Stripe-tailed scorpion - brown body and darker brown stripes on the upper body.
 Also prominent in Southern California and Arizona.
 Like most scorpions, they are venomous, but it is not considered deadly to people.

-When it comes to scorpions, you want the experts in scorpion control and scorpion removal that can do the job right.
+When it comes to scorpions, you want the experts in scorpion control and removal that can do the job right.
 We have the right equipment, training and experience here at Western Exterminator to find where scorpions are hiding and recommend the most effective treatment to rid your home and property of scorpions.

 Given the warm climate in the Western Exterminator coverage areas, there is not a time throughout the year when scorpions are not active.
 We have just the right weather system here to make scorpions a constant threat.
 That’s why part of our service focuses on scorpion prevention.
 We will find the access points for the arthropods and help you remove areas where they might like to hide and seal up places that allow them to get into your property.
 We offer a Scorpion Lockout Service that stops them from setting up their homes in yours.